cookiecutter/cookiecutter/README.rst

 * `mr.bob`_ is a filesystem template renderer, meant to deprecate tools such as paster and templer.

+* `grunt-init`_ used to be built into Grunt and is now a standalone scaffolding tool to automate project creation.

+* `scaffolt`_ consumes JSON generators with Handlebars support.

+* `init-skeleton`_ clones or copies a repository, executes npm install and bower install and removes the .git directory.

 .. _`Paste`: http://pythonpaste.org/script/#paster-create
 .. _`Diecutter`: https://github.com/novagile/diecutter
 .. _`Django`: https://docs.djangoproject.com/en/1.5/ref/django-admin/#django-admin-startproject